 ‘Early?
 Are they allowed to be early?’

-‘There’s no rules against it,’ the youngest of the four, who was not a day under sixty.
+‘There’s no rules against it,’ the youngest of the four, who was not a day under sixty, said.
 ‘If I help Phoebus unpack, then Tofty can get started with Mr Potter, and you can examine his young friend.’

 ‘A splendid idea.’
 The eldest adjusted his glasses and lifted the iguana out of the box.
 ‘Come on then, Mr Potter.’
 The old examiner meandered past a few desks and placed the iguana down.
 ‘I’m Professor Tofty and this is Kanoni.
 He’s older than two of my colleagues and has overseen just as many exams as I have, not that his judgement will have any impact on your grade.’
 Tofty chuckled.
 ‘He gets lonely when I leave the office for long periods of time, so I have to take him with me or he causes trouble.’